TOPIC 2: THERMAL PHYSICS

 Results

 The matt ('matt' = not shiny) black surface shows the highest temperature, and the shiny silver surface (not shown) has the lowest temperature.
 This demonstrates that matt black surfaces are the best heat radiation emitters.
-Shiny surfaces are less effecive, and silver surfaces are extremely poor at emitting infra red radiation.
+Shiny surfaces are less effective, and silver surfaces are extremely poor at emitting infra red radiation.

 In summary, experiment #1 above shows that: